hucker/splint/README.md

 # Splint

+Splint lets you create a lint like tool for anything you can write rules for using a declarative style similar to `pytest`.
+It takes just a few lines of simple code to write tests that can be made available via `FastAPI` or `streamlit`.

+## Overview
 Splint is a linting tool designed for tasks beyond traditional code analysis.
 Inspired by the effectiveness of `pylint` in identifying and rectifying issues in code,
 I envisioned a tool that could extend this functionality to various aspects of my workflows with just a button press.
 I